nixworks/public/news/2007/08/12/README.md

 ##### Bulk-carrier
 ### [ Bulk-carrier M-V "New Flame" collides with an oil tanker and runs aground near the southernmost tip of Gibraltar. ](/news/2007/08/12/bulk-carrier-m-v-new-flame-collides-with-an-oil-tanker-and-runs-aground-near-the-southernmost-tip-of-gibraltar.md)
-_Context: Bulk-carrier, Gibraltar, M/V ''New Flame'', oil tanker_
+_Context: Gibraltar, Bulk-carrier, M/V ''New Flame'', oil tanker_

 ##### United Nations
 ### [ African Union nations pledge up to 12,000 troops for the joint United Nations-African Union mission to Darfur. ](/news/2007/08/12/african-union-nations-pledge-up-to-12-000-troops-for-the-joint-united-nations-african-union-mission-to-darfur.md)
-_Context: African Union, United Nations, Darfur_
+_Context: Darfur, African Union, United Nations_

 ##### Taliban
 ### [ A clash between Taliban militants and Afghan security forces in Kandahar province results in nine militants dead with five police dying in a bomb. ](/news/2007/08/12/a-clash-between-taliban-militants-and-afghan-security-forces-in-kandahar-province-results-in-nine-militants-dead-with-five-police-dying-in.md)
-_Context: Kandahar, Taliban, Afghanistan, bomb_
+_Context: Kandahar, Afghanistan, bomb, Taliban_

 ##### Peru
 ### [ Peru issues a map of outlining its claim to maritime territory also claimed by Chile. ](/news/2007/08/12/peru-issues-a-map-of-outlining-its-claim-to-maritime-territory-also-claimed-by-chile.md)